a-r-j-u-n-s/RDXtreme/README.md

 ```

-### Data Comparison
+### Options
 `1*[>W 64*[>r,c,w~]]` is the supported data comparison pattern

 ```
-./storagetiotool.exe -w 0 -t 64 -p 0123456789abcdef -g 10 -b 4
+./storagetiotool.exe -w 0 -t 64 -p 0123456789abcdef -g 10 -b 4 --use-groups --log
 ```

-This set of commands will continuously write/read/compare/shift the pattern "0x0123456789abcdef" to the first 10 GB of the TOSHIBA storage device.
-The pattern will be written from a 1 MB pattern with 64 concurrent threads.
+This set of commands will continuously write/read/compare/shift the pa  ttern "0x0123456789abcdef" to the first 10 GB of the TOSHIBA storage device.
+During the process, any anomalies such as data mismatches or Win32 errors will be printed to the console.
+With these parameters, the given pattern will be duplicated into a 16 KB buffer which will be continously written, shifted, and read, and compared by 64 concurrent threads.
 Each write/read will be 16 KB.
+Since this computers has many processor groups, `--use-groups` will slightly increase performance by pinning threads to processor cores across the groups.
+Logging is enabled

+### Output